iago-effting/pf-chalenge/README.md

 The application provides functionalities for `raffle creation`, `participation tracking`, and `result verification`.
 It also includes background job processing for handling raffle draws and participation subscribe asynchronously.

+## Note

+The project runs on Brazilian time.

 ## Requirements

 - Elixir 1.18